📚

 Describing Acid and Base Strength

-The following big idea is all about looking at the molecular structure (think Lewis diagrams) of acids and bases to determine their strength.
-Previously, we learned that there are strong acids/bases and weak acids/bases.
-How can we differentiate these visually?
-The first step in using molecular structures to draw conclusions about strength is understanding how we can describe acids and bases as strong/weak based on the molecules themselves.
+This big idea is all about looking at the molecular structure (think lewis diagrams) of acids and bases and determining from such how strong an acid or a base is.
+We have learned in the past that there are strong acids and weak acids and strong bases and weak bases, but how can we compare these by simply looking at them?
+The first step in using molecular structures to make conclusions about strength is to understand how we can describe acids and bases as strong/weak based on their molecules itself.

-Essentially, strength stems from the stability of the conjugate base/acid of the acid/base in question.
-Remember that when describing the strength of a conjugate acid/base, it is inversely proportional to the strength of the base/acid itself.
+This idea comes down to the stability of the conjugate base/acid of the acid/base in question.
+Remember that when describing the strength of a conjugate acid/base it is inversely proportional to the strength of the base/acid itself.
 That is to say that the stronger the acid, the weaker the conjugate base.
-If our conjugate base is a very strong base, our acid is not very strong, and vice versa.
-To know if a conjugate base is very strong, we discuss the stability of the compound.
-The question we want to answer for conjugate bases is 'will this compound attract an H+ ion?"
-For conjugate acids, 'will this compound readily donate an H+ ion?'
+That means that if our conjugate base is a very strong base, our acid is not very strong and vice versa.
+To know if a conjugate base is very strong we discuss the stability of the compound.
+The question we want to answer is essentially “will this compound attract an H+ ion?" for conjugate bases and 'will this compound readily donate an H+ ion' for conjugate acids.

 Connecting Strength to Structure

-Because we now understand how the strength of a conjugate base/acid relates to the strength of its parent compound, we are ready to move into looking at different structures.
+Because we now understand how the strength of a conjugate base/acid relates to the strength of its parent compound, we're ready to move into looking at different structures.
+Let's start by looking at a few points about acid structures and strength.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-NHGHdERfAolF.png?alt=media&token=2fab78fb-5e81-4868-919e-953ecd8955f8